nkpz/RiotDispatch/README.md

 self.apiStuff = "Default value from store";
 apiStuffChanged();

-//This is triggered by the API and contains data from an AJAX request which we'd like to store. self.on('apiStuffReceived', function(apiStuff) {
+//Listens for an action that is triggered by the API and contains data from an AJAX request, which we'd like to store. self.on('apiStuffReceived', function(apiStuff) {
     self.apiStuff = "Stuff from API in store" apiStuffChanged();